openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-the-App.md

 3. From the gear icon next to your profile picture select “Get drive for desktop”

-4. Download & Install the Gdrive application on your PC
+4. Download & Install the Gdrive application on your Computer

-5. By default,Gdrive will appear on your PC as G:\My Drive, create 3 subfolders under My Drive:
+5. By default,Gdrive will appear on your Computer as G:\My Drive, create 3 subfolders under My Drive:

    - AAPS\_APK  \
      (to store your own versions of the AAPS application as you build it and update it overtime)